pearjo/knut-server/docs/source/index.rst

 Knut is a happy penguin to help organize your home. 🐧🥰

 Ok...
 What is Knut again?
-It's a smart home assistant with an server at it's core which is connected to various :ref:`apis`.
+It's a smart home assistant with a server at it's core which is connected to various :ref:`apis`.
 Via a JSON formatted message and the TCP server, clients can interact with the various APIs.
 They are designed in such way, that they can be extended modular.
 Each API is then connected with